What is money muling?

 - How will you be paid?
 If you work, how will you explain to your boss they need to pay you differently because you have a fraud notice?
 If you get paid by cheque, how are you going to cash that cheque?

-Why would someone want me to be money mule?
+Why would someone want me to be a money mule?

 It’s because they want YOU to take the risk.
 YOUR account will be suspended.
 YOUR credit file smashed to pieces for six years – meanwhile they can find someone else and keep making their cash, hurting innocent victims and getting their mules arrested.